olajohn-ajiboye/blog/content/post/most-of-the-es6-you-need-get-started-really-well-with-react.md

 The module you are exporting could be any reusable block of code.
 It could be a simple variable, a function , a react component, a third party module you modified etc. Let's create simple modules and understand how we can export them.

 Let's create 2 modules one variable and one function.
-Let's create a module in a file named ``ourModule.js``
+Let's create a module in a file named ``myModule.js``
+> ***ignore the implementation details if you are not sure how the code works.
+That is one major point of using third party modules.Just know what it does and how to use it.***

 {{< highlight jsm "linenostart=1" >}}
-// ourModule.js
+// myModule.js
 const myModuleConstant = "I am just a simple Variable"

 // this function takes an array and add all the numbers const addNumberInArray = (array) => array.reduce((a, b) => a + b);

-// this function takes an array finds the average const findArrayAverage = (array) => array.reduce((a, b) => a + b / array.length)
+// this function takes an array and finds the average const findArrayAverage = (array) => array.reduce((a, b) => a + b / array.length)
 }
 {{< /highlight >}}